YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/SharedGuidelines/Utilities/README.md

 ### 1. [Table Template](./table-template.al)
 Complete table creation template with:
-- ✅ **Proper field structure** with tooltips starting with "Specifies"
+- ✅ **Proper field structure** with tooltips starting with "Specifies" and ending with "."
 - ✅ **Data classification** set to CustomerContent
 - ✅ **Validation triggers** with business logic patterns
 - ✅ **FlowFields and keys** following performance guidelines